 - Emergency hospital and medical

-- Multi-trip plans for frequent travellers
+- Multi-trip plans for frequent travelers

 - Trip cancellation and interruption